Bobris/BTDB/README.md

 ### Features:

 * Builds on top of Key Value Database and Reflection.Emit extensions.
-* Currently it supports storing of interfaces with properties.
+* It stores Plain .Net Objects and only their public properties with getters and setters.
 * All [ACID] and [MVCC] properties are preserved of course.
 * Automatic upgrading of model on read with dynamically generated optimal IL code.
 * Automatic versioning of model changes.